phrocker/sharkbite/README.md

  * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.
  * **Python Iterators**  : Python iterators run natively at the tablet server.
 They are supported either through the labmda iterators in Python or the typical python interfaces.

-Current Master progress
-  * Development is focusing on abstracting out 2.x changes for Apache Accumulo.
-  * Help is desired in abstracting these thrift changes.

 About the name

 **S**harkbite's name originated from design as a connector that abstracted components in which we tightly